Completing relevant documents

 - a safety protocol for the researcher if he/she is travelling overseas or conducting research off-campus.
 Please note that the safety protocol must be signed by both the researcher and the Chief Investigator.

-guidelines and procedures
+See our guidelines and procedures for more information.

 Please include version numbers and dates in the footer of all documents associated with your Ethics application forms (Participant Information Statement, Participant Consent Form, letters/emails of invitation, surveys, interview questions, questionnaires etc).
 Version numbers and dates help the Human Research Ethics Committees and Research Integrity to identify original and updated documents and to note approved versions.